 - Wash apples, cut and chop, leaving skin on.

-- Place apples and even the cores into a medium sized pot.
+- Place apples into a medium sized pot.

 - Add in the sugar and water, stir and bring to a boil.
 Boil for 6 minutes or so, just until the apples start to become tender.

 - Using a potato masher, mash the apples.
-Let the mixture sit for 15-30 minutes.
+Let the mixture sit for 30 minutes or until cool.

 - At this point you can place the Green Apple Simple Syrup into a sealed jar and store in your fridge until ready to use.

-- When ready to assemble the moonshine, combine the Green Apple Simple Syrup, the Everclear and the DeKuyper Sour Apple Pucker in a pitcher or pot and stir until combined.
+- When ready to assemble the drink, combine the Green Apple Simple Syrup, the vodka and the DeKuyper Sour Apple Pucker in a pitcher or pot and stir until combined.
 Use a 1 to 1 to 1 ratio.
 1 cup of each for example. adjust to your preference of sweetness or alcohol strength.

 - Taste and adjust.

-- This is STRONG, it's supposed to be.
+- This is strong, it's supposed to be.
 It's not really a cocktail, its more of a fun shot or a martini.
-For a cocktail, serve it over ice and cut it with some club soda or Sprite.
+For a cocktail, serve it over ice and top with club soda.

 - Chill and serve in shot glasses.
-I like it in the freezer 45 minutes or so before serving.
+I like it in the freezer an hour or so before serving.
 You could also use a cocktail shaker filled with ice and shake and pour.
 Your call.